Jarrodsz/dokku-edgedb/README.md

-edgedb:exists <service>                            # check if the edgedb service exists edgedb:export <service>                            # export a dump of the edgedb service database edgedb:expose <service> <ports...>                 # expose a edgedb service on custom host:port if provided (random port on the 0.0.0.0 interface if otherwise unspecified) edgedb:import <service>                            # import a dump into the edgedb service database edgedb:info <service> [--single-info-flag]         # print the service information edgedb:link <service> <app> [--link-flags...]      # link the edgedb service to the app
+edgedb:exists <service>                            # check if the edgedb service exists edgedb:export <service>                            # export a dump of the edgedb service database edgedb:expose <service> <ports...>                 # expose a edgedb service on custom host:port if provided (random port on the 0.0.0.0 interface if otherwise unspecified) edgedb:expose-admin <service> <domain>             # expose a edgedb service's admin on the specified domain edgedb:import <service>                            # import a dump into the edgedb service database edgedb:info <service> [--single-info-flag]         # print the service information edgedb:link <service> <app> [--link-flags...]      # link the edgedb service to the app